abhiyerra/tentarun/README.md

     tentarun -e "FOO=bar;BAR=foo" -h host1,host2,host3 "echo $FOO"

+If you want to return the server name with the output pass -v.

 ## Uses

     - Combine outputs of multiple machines and and parse it using